cesarb/blake2-rfc/README.md

 block, for hashing the padded key block if using keyed hashing, and for calling the correct finalization function.
 The parameter block is not validated by these functions.

+## SIMD optimization

+This crate has experimental support for explicit SIMD optimizations.
+It requires nightly Rust due to the use of unstable features.

+The following cargo features enable the explicit SIMD optimization:

+* `simd` enables the explicit use of SIMD vectors instead of a plain struct
+* `simd_opt` additionally enables the use of SIMD shuffles to implement some of the rotates
+* `simd_asm` additionally enables the use of inline asm to implement some of the SIMD shuffles

+While one might expect that each of these is faster than the previous one, and that they are all faster than not enabling explicit SIMD vectors, that's not always the case.
+It can vary depending on target architecture and compiler options.
+If you need the extra speed from these optimizations, benchmark each one (the `bench` feature enables `cargo bench` in this crate, so you can use for instance `cargo bench --features="bench simd_asm"`).
+They have currently been tuned for SSE2 (x86 and x86-64) and NEON (arm).